How to Create the Modern Business Plan for Your Startup

 And yet entrepreneurs who complete a business plan are 21% more likely to grow their businesses, and are twice as likely to secure investment capital and/or loans.

 While business plans continue to be scorned—if not totally ignored—by some new business owners, the truth is that potential investors, partners, and business mentors want to see something in writing.
-They need some evidence that an entrepreneur has done her due diligence, and really does know what she's talking about.
+They need some evidence that an entrepreneur has done their due diligence, and really does know what they're talking about.
 The number of startups founded each year in the U.S. has been on a steady incline since 2010, so what makes you stand out?

 That said, business plans today don't look like the business plans of 10 years ago.
 Investors are shifting their priorities to reflecting the changing market, and they have less and less time to read lengthy business documents.